ibm-cloud-docs/log-analysis/agent/detach_agent.md

 Detach a logging agent from a logging instance to stop collecting logs.
 {:shortdesc}

 ## Detaching a logging agent  from a standard Kubernetes cluster
 {: #detach_agent_kube}

 To stop your Kubernetes cluster from sending logs to your {{site.data.keyword.la_full_notm}} instance, you must remove the logging agent from your cluster.

-### Detaching a logging agent version 2 from a standard Kubernetes cluster by using kubectl commands
+### Detaching a logging agent by using the agent yaml file
 {: #detach_agent_kube_kubectl_v2}

 To stop your Kubernetes cluster from forwarding logs to your logging instance, complete the following steps from the command line: